3C 326: Description

 Spitzer Space Telescope image of 3C 326.

 3C 326 is made up of two galaxies in the system.
 The first galaxy designated as 3C 326N or PGC 56261 in the northern direction, is classified as a large elliptical galaxy with a LINER nucleus, described as having a boxy appearance.
-Its total star formation rate is relatively low based on a Herschel Space Observatory dust photometry observation, and is estimated to be 0.087^{+0.106}_{-0.046} M_{ʘ} per year.
+Its total star formation rate is relatively low based on a Herschel Space Observatory dust photometry observation, and is estimated to be 0.087^{+0.106}_{−0.046} M_{☉} per year.
 The second galaxy designated as 3C 326S or LEDA 1615975 in the southern direction, is also an elliptical galaxy; however it is smaller than 3C 326N.
 When observed by the Hubble Space Telescope (HST) a narrow dust lane at the southern nucleus with a close orientation to its major axis at 105° is seen.
 The galaxies are gravitationally interacting, indicated by a tidal bridge and distortions.
-Their supermassive black hole masses are estimated as 5 x 10^{8} M_{ʘ} and 2 x 10^{8} M_{ʘ} respectively.
+Their supermassive black hole masses are estimated as 5 × 10^{8} M_{☉} and 2 × 10^{8} M_{☉} respectively.

 The central radio source of 3C 326 is debated to be located either inside 3C 326N or 3C 326S.
 It was thought to be located inside a giant galaxy initially observed by A.G.
 Willis in 1978, with an estimated linear extent of 1.7 megaparsecs, making this the second known largest radio galaxy in terms of size after 3C 236.
 However observations made in 1990 by S. Rawlings would identify the source to be located inside 3C 326N.